Sugrörsmugg för små händer

 Knatteplock Care - security at each chew.

-We work with great care, from selecting the finest raw materials to strict quality control of materials and products.
+We work with great care, from selecting the finest ingredients to strict quality control of materials and products.
 With safety as our top priority, you as a parent can trust that both food and children's items from us are safe and created with care for your child's eating pleasure.

 Read more about our safety program Knatteplock Care here.